Policegiri: Plot

 Nagori then calls for a bandh of the market place.
 But on the day of bandh, Rudra and his team are prepared and drive away all the protestors.
 Rudra then becomes a hero for the people of the city.
 But Nagori exacts his revenge by causing a riot in the market place and also blowing up a bomb killing many innocent people on the very same day Rudra is marrying Seher.
 Nagori then tries to kidnap Seher but Rudra saves her life in time.
 Rudra's activities invites the wrath of the police commissioner, who tries to control Rudra but in vain.

 Rudra then receives his transfer orders and has seven days left in the town.
 He challenges Nagori that seven days is enough to finish him.
 The next day, Nagori's men take out a procession with the aim to kill Rudra.
 But Rudra and his team are prepared and he along with the market place sellers who are armed and are on his side.
 Amidst the tear gas smoke, Rudra kills many of Nagori's men including an MLA with a pistol he bought in black market in the beginning.
 A market place seller kills one of the MLA's men who raped his sister.
 In order to cover up, Rudra blames the crowd for the mishaps.

 Rudra then kidnaps Nagori's close accomplice who confesses for his, Nagori's and the bomb maker's involvements in the bomb blast and gets a warrant to arrest.
 Furious, Nagori under the Terrorist Act.
 Rudra is then called to a meeting by the commissioner where MLAs, MPs, Senior Police Officers and Ministers threaten him.
 He smartly controls them by claiming that his pen has a camera and a voice recorder and he'll release the footage to media.
 Nagori goes into hiding after knowing that Rudra can't be stopped.

 A couple of days later, Rudra catches Nagori who is dressed as a beggar near the temple.
 He takes Nagori to secluded spot after beating all his henchmen.
 He then kills Nagori by burning him to death ensuring that Nagori is never found and is declared as a wanted criminal.

 Production

-The movie was rumoured to be called Thanedaar – Part 2, referring to a previous hit movie of Sanjay Dutt did during his younger days.
-However Dutt did not feel comfortable with the movie backing on the success of Thanedaar, considering the fact that the story was not written keeping in mind the original Thanedaar.
-Furthermore, the directors and producers of the original Thanedaar were different.
-Subsequently, Sanjay Dutt suggested to brainstorm for another name.
-He suggested Policegiri and the unit was happy to call this movie Policegiri.
-Policegiri was actually not a word in use but something Sanjay Dutt created.
+The film was initially called Thanedaar Returns, referring to a previous hit film of Sanjay Dutt, Thanedaar.
+However Dutt did not feel comfortable with the title, and the makers did not want to give the impression that it was a sequel to Thanedaar.
+Subsequently, Dutt suggested to brainstorm for another name.
+He suggested Policegiri and the unit agreed.